After the quiet early evening hours, Amsterdam's streets and squares get again very busy at night.

-Inside the sex museum you will find a great collection of erotic art from throughout history and a number of other entertaining exhibits.
-There is everything from an extensive collection of literature and manuscripts portraying various illustrations of sex that have popped up throughout history through padded booths playing porno films to a gallery of alternative sexual fetishes.
+Inside the sex museum you will find a collection of erotic art from throughout the history and a number of other entertaining exhibits.
+There is everything from a collection of literature portraying various illustrations of sex to playing porno films to a gallery of alternative sexual fetishes.
 Very informative and explicit, not for those easily offended.

 Address: Damrak 18

-An artistic view over the world erotics.
-The Erotic museum reflects what it is all about in the Red Light District.
-Five floors of erotic enjoyment and a collection of erotic art from all over the world.
+An artistic view over the world of erotics.
+A reflection of what it is all about in the Red Light District.
+Five floors of erotic curiosities and a collection of erotic art from all over the world.
+Also a souvenir shop.